EXPLAINER: Why patents on COVID vaccines are so contentious - WTMJ

 WHY HAVE THE U.S. AND OTHERS OPPOSED LIFTING PROTECTIONS IN THE PAST?

-The U.S. and some other wealthy countries lead the world in many areas of research and innovation.
-That’s particularly true for medicines.
-Aside from the prestige they confer, pharmaceutical companies provide millions of jobs that pay very well, pay taxes on their income and provide new medicines that can save or improve lives.
+The U.S. and some other wealthy countries lead the world in many areas of research and innovation, particularly medicines.
+Aside from the prestige that confers, pharmaceutical companies provide millions of well-paying jobs, generate tax revenue and provide new medicines that can save or improve lives.
 Drugmakers and their trade groups spend millions every year lobbying governments to maintain the status quo on patents.

 WHY IS THE INDUSTRY SO OPPOSED TO THE EFFORT?

 In a word, money.
 In the U.S., pharmaceutical companies can charge whatever they want for their medicines.
-They can and do raise prices, typically twice a year, so that list prices often double or triple during a drug’s patent-protected years.
+They typically raise prices twice a year, often doubling or tripling them during a drug’s patent-protected years.
 That makes the big, long-established drugmakers among the world’s most profitable companies.
-But a huge amount of innovation comes from startup pharmaceutical and biotech companies.
-They must constantly raise money from venture capital firms and other investors to fund early research until they can get their medicine approved or, more often, get a big drugmaker to help fund the research and buy rights to that drug or the entire startup.
-Without the prospect of a big payday for the new drug, it would be much harder to attract the crucial early money.
+But a huge amount of innovation also comes from startup companies, which relay heavily on investors to fund early research.
+Without the prospect of a big payday, it would be much harder to attract investment.

+Les Funtleyder, health care portfolio manager at E Squared Asset Management, thinks the industry is less worried about protecting its patents for the COVID-19 vaccines than about the “slippery slope” such a precedent could create.

-That’s not entirely clear, but drugmakers and some analysts say waiving their patent rights won’t do much to get COVID-19 vaccines to developing countries faster.
-That’s because making the vaccines is far more complex than following a recipe, requiring factories with specialized equipment, highly trained workers and stringent quality control — things that can’t be set up quickly.
-There’s little available factory capacity, as the companies with authorized vaccines already have hired many contract drug manufacturers to help them make their shots.
-In addition, many of the raw materials to make the vaccines, along with vials, stoppers and other components, are in very short supply, and that’s not expected to change soon.
+That’s not entirely clear, but drugmakers and analysts say waiving patent rights won’t do much to get COVID-19 vaccines to developing countries faster.
+That’s because making them is far more complex than following a recipe, requiring factories with specialized equipment, highly trained workers and stringent quality control.
+There is also little available factory capacity.
+In addition, many raw materials to make the vaccines, along with vials, stoppers and other components, are in very short supply, which won’t change soon.

 Follow Linda A. Johnson at https://twitter.com/LindaJ_onPharma